IntelliTect/Coalesce/docs/pages/client/bindings.rst

             openOnFocus
                 If true, the dropdown will open when tabbed to.
 Browser support may be incomplete in some versions of IE.

+			cache
+				Controls caching behavior of the AJAX request.
+Defaults to false.
+Seems to only affect IE - Chrome will never cache JSON ajax requests.